Zeroth-Robotics/OpenLCH/README.md

 ### Runtime
 WIP, coming soon...

-We're currently working on robot runtime controller that will be written in Rust for performance and safety (and fun). :)
+We're currently working on robot control that will be written in Rust for performance and safety (and enjoyment). :)

 ## Simulation